 Maths teaching takes a variety of forms: arithmetic sessions and Maths meetings (aka.
 ‘We Love Maths’ & ‘We will rock Maths’) and the daily Maths lesson develop a secure understanding of mathematical concepts and skills; cross-curricular lessons give children a chance to use these skills for a real purpose; Big Question, Problem-Solving & Investigation sessions encourage children to explore, question and understand that there isn’t always a right answer.
 Throughout the week all children have opportunities to both develop their ability to work independently and to work collaboratively, discussing their ideas in pairs or groups.

-Our long-term plan sets out the content to be covered in each year group.
-Throughout the 2020-21 academic year, we have run a recovery curriculum to fill gaps from forgotten or missed learning due to school closures.
-This is regularly being updated and for the most up-to-date information on what each class is currently covering, please contact the class teacher.
+Our long-term plans sets out the content to be covered in each year group.
+During the year 2020-21 we ran a recovery curriculum, informed by the Ready to Progress Criteria.
+This ensured that the most important maths ideas that children need in order to move forward were covered first, filling-gaps rom missed learning due to school closures.
+Review of this informed our long-term plan for 2021-22 and this is regularly adjusted in light of what they children need.
+For the most up-to-date information on what each class is currently covering, please refer to the class webpages, google classroom or contact the class teacher.

 We use a range of models and images to help children develop a firm understanding of mathematical concepts.
 Our Calculations Policy shows how we teach each mathematical operation, the steps they progress through, ways of modelling each and the key vocabulary.
 We have added an extra section on Fractions to show how to model this particular tricky area of Maths.
 These policies ensure a consistent approach across the classes and parents may also find these documents useful when supporting at home.

 How can I help my child at home?